mdcallag/mdcallag.github.io/ibench-results.md

 The test steps are:
 * l.i0 - loads without secondary indexes
 * l.x - creates secondary indexes
-* l.i1 - continues with load with the secondary indexes in place.
+* l.i1 - continues the load with the secondary indexes in place.
 This will be slower than **l.i0** because of secondary index maintenance.
 * q100, q200, q400, q600, q800, q1000 - these steps do range queries concurrent with inserts.
 For each table (collection) there is one query client and one insert client.
 The insert client has a rate limit, indicated by the number that follows *q* so that **q100** means to do 100 insert/s per client.
 Sometimes the DBMS is unable to sustain the target insert rate.

 Below I frequently assume that writes == inserts and reads == short range queries.